nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-with-view-designer/main-view.md

 The code editor mode is an HTML editor to let you inspect every elements and directly modify your layout.
 You can delete, modify, update, copy/paste, dragn'n'drop every elements that you want.

-The HTML mode includes a few helpers such as auto-completion for document properties, tasks properties, and javascript functions.
-The annotation `@doctype` defined in the `<script>` section defined the auto-completion of the editor.
+The HTML mode includes a few helpers such as auto-completion for document properties, tasks properties, and functions and polymer behaviours.
+The annotation `@doctype`, `@schema` or `@task` defined for each property defines the auto-completion for that property.

 Don't forget to save your modifications, by clicking on the Save button ![]({{file name='save-action-vd.png'}} ?w=20,border=true) at the top right hand corner of your application.